German bond yields hit record low after ZEW fuels growth scare

 GREEK RISKS

-Greek 10-year bond yields rose above 7 percent for the first time since March, extending a rise prompted by political uncertainty and nervousness over plans by Athens to exit the country's bailout early.
+Greek 10-year bond yields rose above 7 percent for the first time since March on Tuesday, extending a rise prompted by political uncertainty and nervousness over plans by Athens to exit the country's bailout early.
+Yields were 27 bps higher on the day at 7.05 percent..

 "We don't have buyers in the Greek bond market because of the political risk, the possibility of snap elections in early 2015," a bond trader at a major Greek Bank told Reuters.